futuredapp/Engineering-Handbook/docs/teams/fullstack/tech_stack/30_devops.md

 ### Where We Are

 - Infrastructure for most projects is provisioned manually (cloud consoles, CLI)
-- A handful of projects use **Terraform** with basic GCP or Digital Ocean resource definitions
+- A single legacy project actively uses **Terraform**; older Terraform setups exist on a couple of projects but are no longer actively maintained
 - There is no standardized IaC template or workflow across projects
 - Manual setup leads to inconsistent environments, undocumented configuration, and difficult handovers